Should You Quit Your Job to Travel?

 Depending on what you do during your travels, you can pick up a number of useful skills during your journey that might be useful on the job market.
-For example, if you become proficient at a foreign language, you can add this to your resume.
+For example, if you become proficient in a foreign language, you can add this to your resume.
 Similarly, if you work during your travels, you can add these experiences (and the skills gained) to your job applications.

 Before returning home, update your resume to include these new skills and experiences.
 Make a list of employers you might want to work for.
 Send a letter to friends and family telling them you are coming home, and asking for networking help or any other job advice.
 When you return home, follow up with these friends and family members, and begin applying to jobs using your new resume.